Arrival in Finland

 Public transportation

-Please, download the HSL App, where you can see the public transport schedules and buy a ticket.
-You can also buy a ticket from a ticket machine or a sales point.
-You’ll need an AB zone ticket from downtown Helsinki to the Ice Hall.
+Please download the HSL App, which will enable you to view all public transport schedules and purchase tickets.
+You can also buy a ticket from an automated ticket machine or a sales point, but by far the easiest and most convenient option is through the HSL app.
+Please note that you’ll need an AB zone ticket when traveling from downtown Helsinki to the Ice Hall.

 Parking in Helsinki Ice Hall